ABTC Constitution and ByLaws

 (f) Any Officer or Director who fails to participate in three (3) consecutive Board meetings or meetings by mail, or who fails to participate in any six (6) meetings or meetings by mail in any twelve (12) month period, shall automatically be removed from that office.
 A replacement to serve the remaining term of the removed Officer or Director shall be conducted in accordance with ARTICLE III, SECTION 4.
 Vacancies.

 SECTION 3.
 Delegate.
 The Delegate to the American Kennel Club shall be elected for a term of four years.
-His duty is to represent the Club at the Quarterly Meetings of the American Kennel Club, and shall report to the Club all actions and matters discussed at the AKC’s Meetings.
+The Delegate’s duty is to represent the Club at the Quarterly Meetings of the American Kennel Club and shall report to the Club all actions and matters discussed at the AKC’s Meetings.
+The Delegate is neither an officer nor a director and will have no vote on the Board of Directors.
+The Delegate is a non-voting member of the Board.

 SECTION 4.
 Vacancies.
 Any vacancies occurring on the Board among the offices or the Delegate during the year shall be filled for the unexpired term of office by a majority vote of all the then members of the Board, except that a vacancy in the office of President shall be filled automatically by the Vice-President, and the resulting vacancy in the office of the Vice-President shall be filled by the Board.
 Vacancies occurring in the position of director shall remain vacant until the next general election.

 SECTION 1.
 Club Year.
-The Club’s fiscal year and term of office for elected nominees shall begin on the 1st day of July and end on the 30th day of June.
-Each retiring officer shall turn over to his successor all properties and records relating to that office by June 30th.
+The Club’s fiscal year and term of office for elected nominees shall begin on the first (1 st) day of July and end on the thirtieth (30th) day of June.
+Each retiring officer shall turn over to their successor all properties and records relating to that office by June thirtieth (30th.).

 SECTION 2.
 Voting.
-At the annual meeting or at a special meeting of the Club, voting shall be limited to those Regular Members in good standing who are present at the meeting, except for the annual election to fill expiring terms of Officers, Delegate and Directors, and amendments to the constitution and by-laws and the standard for the breed, which shall be decided by written ballot cast by mail.
-Voting by proxy shall not be permitted.
-The Board of Directors may decide to submit other specific questions for the decision of the Regular Members by written ballot cast by mail.
+At the annual meeting or at a special meeting of the Club, voting shall be limited to those Regular Members in good standing who are present at the meeting.
+Voting by secret ballot cast by mail will be used for the annual election to fill expiring terms of Officers, Delegate, and Directors, amend the Constitution and Bylaws, and change the standard of the breed, with ballots sent to all Regular Members in good standing.
+Neither voting by proxy nor cumulative voting shall be permitted.
+The Board of Directors may decide to submit other specific questions for the decision of the Regular Members by secret ballot.

 SECTION 3.
 Annual Election.
-For the election of the Board of Directors and the Delegate to the American Kennel Club, who may but need not be a Board member, the vote shall be conducted by ballot.
-To be valid, ballots must be in the hands of the Secretary by March 30th.
-Ballots shall be certified and counted by three inspectors of election, or by such independent, professional auditors as may be engaged by the Board of Directors, prior to the annual meeting.
+For the election of the Board of Directors and the Delegate to the American Kennel Club, who may but need not be a Board member, the vote shall be conducted by secret ballot.
+To be valid, ballots must be in the hands of the Secretary or a professional balloting company contracted by the Board of Directors, by March 30th.
+Ballots shall be certified and counted by three inspectors of election or a professional balloting company contracted by the Board of Directors prior to the annual meeting.
 The inspectors of election, if appointed, shall be appointed by the Board of Directors and must be Club Regular Members in good standing who are not members of the Board of Directors, nominees for election, or relatives of the nominees.
-Independent, professional auditors, if retained, must have no conflict of interest arising from the election.
+A professional balloting company, if retained, must have no conflict of interest arising from the election.
 The person receiving the largest number of votes for each position shall be declared elected.
 If any elected nominee on June 30th is unable to serve for any reason, such nominee shall not be elected and the vacancy so created shall be filled by the new Board of Directors in the manner provided by Article III, Section 4.
-All of the ballots cast for the election of Officers, Directors, and Delegate shall be available during the annual meeting and will be destroyed by the Secretary 30 days thereafter.
+All of the ballots cast for the election of Officers, Directors, and Delegate shall be available during the annual meeting and will be destroyed by the Secretary thirty (30) days thereafter.

-(d) If one or more valid additional nominations are received by the Secretary on or before February 15th, he shall, on or before March 1, mail to each member in good standing a ballot listing all of the nominees for each position in alphabetical order, together with a blank envelope and a return envelope addressed to the Secretary marked “Ballot” and bearing the name of the member to whom it was sent.
-So that the ballots may remain secret each voter, after marking his ballot, shall seal it in the blank envelope which in turn shall be placed in the second envelope addressed to the Secretary.
-The inspectors of election shall check the returns against the list of members whose dues are paid for the current year prior to opening the outer envelopes and removing the blank envelopes, and shall certify the eligibility of the voters as well as the results of the voting which shall be announced at the annual meeting.
+(d) If one or more valid additional nominations are received by the Secretary on or before February 15th , then on or before March 1 st , a ballot shall be prepared, listing all nominees for each position in alphabetical order, together with a blank envelope, a return envelope, and sent to each Regular Member in good standing.
+If the Secretary runs with opposition, the Secretary will not receive the returned ballots.
+The President or an independent firm designated by the Board of Directors shall receive the ballots.
+The return envelope shall be addressed to the designated party, marked “Ballot” and bear the name of the member to whom it was sent.
+So that the ballots may remain secret, each voter, after marking their ballot, shall seal it in the blank envelope which in turn shall be placed in the second (return) envelope.
+The inspectors of election shall check the returns against the list of members whose dues are paid for the current year prior to opening the outer envelopes and removing the blank envelopes and shall certify the eligibility of the voters as well as the results of the voting which shall be announced at the annual meeting.

 (e) Nominations cannot be made at the annual meeting or in any manner other than as provided above.

 SECTION 1.
-The Board may each year appoint standing committees to advance the work of the Club in such matters as health, education, rescue, records and statistics, history, publications, annual prizes, and other fields which may well be served by committees.
+Standing and Special Committees.
+The Board may each year appoint standing committees to advance the work of the Club in such matters as health, education, rescue, records and statistics, history, publications, annual prizes, finance, and other fields which may well be served by committees.
 Special committees may also be appointed by the Board to aid it on annual specialty shows, occasional publications, and other particular projects.
-Such committees may be composed of all classes of member, but must be chaired by a Regular Member, and shall always be subject to the final authority of the Board.
+Such committees may be composed of all classes of members, but must be chaired by a Regular Member and shall always be subject to the final authority of the Board.

 SECTION 1.
 American Kennel Club Suspension.
-Any member suspended from the privileges of the American Kennel Club automatically shall be suspended from the privileges of this Club for a like period.
+Any member suspended from any privileges of The American Kennel Club automatically shall be suspended from the privileges of this Club for alike period.

 SECTION 2.
 Other Causes for Discipline.